rhezab/rhezab-notes/_build/html/_sources/rl/spinningup_exercises.rst.txt

     - TRPO is an advantage-based function (advantage is how much better off you are doing action a given state s compared to the average over all possible actions a')
     - Therefore it makes sense that training your value-function would help TRPO do well

+.. admonition:: Exercise 2.2: Silent Bug in DDPG

+	- It is a tensor shape error
+	- Should squeeze scalar-output MLPs so that they have shape [batch_size] instead of [batch_size, 1] since we'll later be performing ops with shape [batch_size]
+	- Weird things happen when you trying adding/multiplying tensors of shape [a] with shape [a,1] (not what we want here)